 For those who are less interested in statistics, here's something interesting about Florida andTV.
 Florida is home to a number of different TV stars.
 Take Aaron Carter, for instance.
 You know, star of "House Of Carters".
 Carter got started on the small screen in 1997, but got started in life in Tampa in 1987.
 While the acting career may take them around the world, they still owe an upbringing to Florida.

 We are passionate about television, if you couldn't tell.
 We know digital cable TV like Peter Griffin knows how to fight giant chickens, and that's why we can provide you with all the information about your local cable provider.
-Most service areas only have one cable provider.
-Local governments take care of the licensing, and usually only allow one provider in a given area.
+Most cable companies don't overlap service in the same geographical region.
 Put your zip code in the box below to see who provides cable in your part of Florida.